UPDATED: April 21, 2022

 Being pre-approved for a given amount does not guarantee you’ll receive that amount.
 It often takes months to find the right home to buy, and once found, the closing process can take a few weeks or even months.

 Circumstances can change in that time frame, and those circumstances can change your maximum loan value.
 Paying off debt is usually encouraged, permitting you have enough money left over for the down payment.
 However, it is encouraged to avoid; incurring more debt, making large purchases, or increasing your monthly expense structure.
+So limiting credit card use is often recommended if your debt-to-income ratio is near the cutoff.

 The lender will always do one final check of your financial situation before you officially close on the house, and they will be reviewing if/how your financial picture has changed.